 About College Advising Corps

-College Advising Corps works to increase the number of low-income, first-generation college and underrepresented high school students who enter and complete higher education.
-To do this, we place well-trained, recent college graduates, from 24 partner institutions of higher education, as full-time college advisers in the nation’s underserved schools.
-We provide the support that high school students need to navigate the complex processes of college admissions, securing financial aid, and enrolling in schools that serve them well.
-Because advisers are close in age and background to the students they serve, they can connect with students in ways others often cannot.
-Our model not only offers assistance to students, but also provides jobs for recent college graduates.
-In the 2015‐2016 school year, College Advising Corps consists of 532 advisers in 531 high schools serving over 140,000 students.
+Based in Chapel Hill, N.C., College Advising Corps works to increase the number of low-income, first-generation college, and underrepresented high school students who enter and complete higher education.
+To deliver on this mission, College Advising Corps places well-trained, recent college graduates from 24 partner institutions of higher education as full-time college advisers in high schools across the nation.
+Advisers provide the support that students need to navigate the complex processes of applying to college, securing financial aid, and enrolling in schools that will serve them well.
+In the 2017-2018 school year, College Advising Corps will serve an estimated 190,000 students across the nation, placing an anticipated 617 advisers in 640 high schools in 14 states.
+The organization’s virtual advisers, who leverage technology to connect with students not served through the in-school model, will reach an additional 10,000 high-achieving, low- to moderate-income students identified through a partnership with the College Board.

-Did you know that for every one guidance counselor nationwide, there are 467 students?
-A student spends less than 20 minutes per year with a guidance counselor.
+Did you know that for every one school counselor nationwide, there are nearly 500 students?
+A student spends, on average, less than 20 minutes per year with his or her counselor.

 College-educated parents of students from middle-class or wealthy backgrounds are often able to help their kids navigate the complex college admissions and financial aid process.
 What about underrepresented students who come from low-income families whose parents or guardians have never been to college?
-How do they navigate the college decision process?
+How do they navigate the processes of researching and applying to colleges, securing financial aid, and enrolling in a school that will serve them well?

-Many of these low-income students fall through the cracks.
+Many low-income students fall through the cracks.
 And the facts speak for themselves:

 - Students from wealthy families are 7 times more likely to earn a bachelor’s degree by age 24 than those from low-income families.